tfresource/tfresource-website/topics/Transportation_networks.md

 Introduction
 ------------

+Transportation networks could be of several types for representing the infrastructure or supply of different modes.
 Highway and transit networks are a principal means by which the supply side of transportation is represented.
 A typical highway network will include links ranging from high speed, high capacity (e.g., freeways) to low-speed, low capacity (e.g., residential streets).
 Transit networks are a spatial representation of bus, rail, and other types of transit routes available in a region.
 Links will include fixed-guideway (e.g., passenger rail) to bus lines that operate in mixed-traffic on the roadway links.

 While all models are representations of the 'real world', it should be noted that network models can be both very precise and accurate.
 The following quote puts this in perspective especially as it relates to the differences between the supply and demand side of models.